-- 1 The authority of the employer under the terms of the Collective Labour Agreement (CAO) is exercised by the Board of Governors insofar this authority is not reserved for the Directors of the Association or the Directors of the Foundation under the terms of the relevant Charter or Two-Tier Entity Scheme. - 2 The Board of Governors may determine in writing that the authority it was granted under paragraph 1 shall be exercised by others on its behalf.
+- The authority of the employer under the terms of the collective agreement (CAO) is exercised by the Board of Governors insofar this authority is not reserved for the Directors of the Association or the Directors of the Foundation under the terms of the relevant Charter or Two-Tier Entity Scheme. - The Board of Governors may determine in writing that the authority it was granted under paragraph 1 shall be exercised by others on its behalf.